PraveenPeterJay/VR_Project1_PraveenPeterJay_IMT2022064/README.md

   - **Computational Power**: Training deep CNNs requires significant GPU resources, making it difficult to train on limited hardware.
   - **Hyperparameter Sensitivity**: CNN performance is highly dependent on learning rate, optimizer choice, and network depth.
   - **Black-Box Nature**: Unlike handcrafted feature-based methods, CNNs lack interpretability, making it harder to understand decision-making processes.
+  - **Debugging**: The models took around two hours to train and give output, so any small modifications to the code took additional time and made the process tedious at times.

 ---